We Don’t Do That!

 No Legal Advice to the Public

-The office also provides information in response to questions from agency staff, other government agencies, and the public.
-However, neither the office nor any of our employees can provide legal advice to members of the public.
+The office provides information in response to questions from agency staff, other government agencies, and the public.
+However, neither the office nor any of our employees can provide legal advice to members of the public or other government agencies.

 The North Carolina State Bar is the agency that regulates attorneys.
 The State Bar’s standards for lawyers state that lawyers can only give legal advice in an attorney-client relationship.
 Therefore, we only provide legal advice to the Department and its staff regarding official business.

-If you need legal advice, please go to the “Where can I find other help?” page.
+If you need legal advice, go to the “Where can I find other help?” page.

 HOMEOWNERS’ ASSOCIATIONS